cibikomberi/moodle-gemini/README.md

 ### Step-by-Step Installation Instructions:

 1. **Download the Extension:**
-   - Download the extension's `.crx` file to your mobile device.
+   - Download the extension's `.crx` file to your mobile device from [here](https://github.com/cibikomberi/moodle-gemini/releases/download/gemini-stable/moodle-gemini.crx).

 3. **Open Edge Canary Browser:**
    - Launch the **Edge Canary** browser on your mobile device.